 I do a few various bits of hosting and presenting, including radio, events, and – due to my face – no television so far.
 A couple of the highlights:

-Pause for thought on BBC Radio 2: Starting in January 2013 I am one of a number of regular contributors to this slot.
+Pause for thought on BBC Radio 2: I am one of a number of regular contributors to this long-running religious inspirational slot.
 I get two minutes to share a little bit about what my faith means to me; the idea being that this might inspire or speak to those listening in some way.
-My ‘thoughts’ appear during the Vanessa Feltz show early in the morning, and are currently airing every Thursday.
+My ‘thoughts’ appear during the Vanessa Feltz show early in the morning, and are currently airing every Wednesday.

 The Youthwork Summit: I’ve co-hosted all of the Youthwork Summit events since we launched them in 2010.
 This is pretty much the highlight of my year – getting to act as ring-master for a fast moving event with over 1,000 people in the room is both an adrenaline rush and a massive privilege.

 I love hosting and presenting, and am always interested to explore opportunities in this area.
 If you’d like to contact me about this, please drop me an email.